GabrielOnDelphi/Delphi-LightSaber/README.md

 **ccWinVersion.pas**
 This library expands the TOSVersion.
-Use it to get the Windows version.
+Use it to get Windows version.
 Example of functions:
 - IsWindowsXP
 - IsWindowsXPUp